Skip to main content

 Cognitive Function and Mental Acuity

-Many individuals report changes in during the menopausal transition, often described as “brain fog.”
+Many individuals report changes in cognitive function during the menopausal transition, often described as “brain fog.”
 This can include difficulties with memory, concentration, and verbal fluency.
 Estrogen influences various aspects of brain health, including neuronal growth, synaptic connections, and neurotransmitter regulation.
 The reduction in estrogen can affect brain regions vital for memory, such as the hippocampus.

 While these cognitive changes are often temporary for some, for others, they can persist and impact daily life.
 The interplay between hormonal shifts and neurotransmitter systems, including serotonin and dopamine pathways, can also influence mood stability, contributing to feelings of anxiety or altered emotional states.
 Addressing these hormonal influences can support mental clarity and emotional well-being.